Benjamin Franklin: Thirteen Virtues

 Franklin did not try to work on them all at once.
-Instead, he would work on one and only one each week "leaving all others to their ordinary chance."
+Instead, he worked on only one each week "leaving all others to their ordinary chance."
 While he did not adhere completely to the enumerated virtues, and by his own admission he fell short of them many times, he believed the attempt made him a better man, contributing greatly to his success and happiness, which is why in his autobiography, he devoted more pages to this plan than to any other single point and wrote, "I hope, therefore, that some of my descendants may follow the example and reap the benefit."

 Slavery

-Franklin owned as many as seven slaves, including two men who worked in his household and his shop.
-He posted paid ads for the sale of slaves and for the capture of runaway slaves and allowed the sale of slaves in his general store.
-However, he later became an outspoken critic of slavery.
+Franklin's views and practices concerning slavery evolved over the course of his life.
+In his early years, Franklin owned seven slaves, including two men who worked in his household and his shop, but in his later years became an adherent of abolition.
+A revenue stream for his newspaper was paid ads for the sale of slaves and for the capture of runaway slaves and Franklin allowed the sale of slaves in his general store.
+He later became an outspoken critic of slavery.
 In 1758, he advocated the opening of a school for the education of black slaves in Philadelphia.
 He took two slaves to England with him, Peter and King.
 King escaped with a woman to live in the outskirts of London, and by 1758 he was working for a household in Suffolk.
-After returning from England in 1762, Franklin became notably more abolitionist in nature, attacking American slavery.
+After returning from England in 1762, Franklin became more abolitionist in nature, attacking American slavery.
 In the wake of Somerset v Stewart, he voiced frustration at British abolitionists:

-Franklin, however, refused to publicly debate the issue of slavery at the 1787 Constitutional Convention.
+Franklin refused to publicly debate the issue of slavery at the 1787 Constitutional Convention.